p-org/P/Docs/docs/index.md

 communicating state machines.
-P supports several backend analysis engines (based on automated reasoning techniques like model checking and symbolic execution) to check that the distributed system modeled in P satisfy the desired correctness specifications.
-Not only can a P program be systematically tested (e.g., model checking), but it can also be compiled into executable code.
+P supports several backend analysis engines (based on automated reasoning techniques like model checking and symbolic execution) to check that the distributed system modeled in P satisfies the desired correctness specifications.
+Not only can a P program be systematically tested (e.g., with model checking), but it can also be compiled into executable code.
 Essentially, P unifies modeling, specifying, implementing, and testing into one activity for the programmer.